prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "Please don't talk that way.

-%Couldn't I read to you a little bit?"
+% Couldn't I read to you a little bit?"

 "Read what?"